mattyoung101/dotfiles/config/nvim/README.md

 - For when I have a fun background

 **[darcula-solid.nvim](https://github.com/briones-gabriel/darcula-solid.nvim)**
 - I've always been a huge fan of IntelliJ's Darcula theme, so here it is!
+This isn't a completely faithful recreation like https://github.com/doums/darcula, which I might try in future

 ### Editing QoL